Trying to Understand the New FTC Guidelines? We Can Help!

 - Regulatory fees, ﬁnes, and penalties

-These first-party exposures can be extremely costly to a business that falls victim to a cyber attack.
+First-party exposures can be extremely costly to a business that falls victim to a cyber attack.
 However, cyber incidents often include third-party exposures, which most often refer to issues of liability when a third party brings a claim against an affected business.
-The FTC security guidelines also include recommendations for third-party coverage, recommending policies that cover:

 - Payments to affected consumers